shivalimavi/shivalimavi/README.md

 🔍 Skilled in machine learning with a certified program.

-🚀 Seeking opportunities to apply expertise in innovative data-driven solutions.
+🚀 Exploring opportunities to apply expertise in innovative data-driven solutions.

 💡 Creative problem solver with a keen eye for detail.